Evicting someone is a process all landlords hope to avoid. Evictions can be unpleasant and costly but are sometimes unavoidable.

-This type of notice tells the tenant they must move out within a given number of days, either because they’ve repeatedly violated the lease or failed to pay rent on time, or because they have a month-to-month lease that can be terminated at any time with 30 days’ notice.
+This type of notice tells the tenant they must move out within a given number of days, either because they’ve repeatedly violated the lease or failed to pay rent on time or because they have a month-to-month lease that can terminate at any time with 30 days’ notice.

-No matter which type of notice you need, make sure you’re using the correct eviction notice for your state.
+No matter what type of notice you need, ensure you’re using the proper eviction notice for your state.

 After you’ve served a pay rent or quit notice, don’t accept partial payment from the tenant — doing so could prevent you from legally being able to pursue an eviction, and you may have to start the process over.

 Step 4: File a complaint with the court

 In most cases, a tenant will either resolve the problem or move out after you serve the eviction notice, but if they don’t, this is legally known as an unlawful detainer.